rokath/trice/docs/Common.md

 The TRICE`8_3` means 3 bytes as parameters in this example and allows efficient code and a compile time check.
 From v0.26.0 on variadic macros supported.
 Per default the macro name `TRICE8` is not changed for a slightly more readable code.
 If you wish a compile time parameter count check use `-addParamCount` to the update command line to convert a `TRICE8` into a `TRICE8_3` in te above example.
 Legacy code with valid IDs is not modified (You can use sub-command `zeroSourceTreeIds` to go around that.)

-*The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend if needed.*
+*The total amount of data is currently limited to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend if needed.*

 When the embedded project is compiled, only the ID goes to the binary but not the format string, what results in a smaller memory footprint.